 Professor Bill Bell, BA (Lynchburg), MA (Bowling Green), PhD (Edinburgh).
 Bibliography; book history; the history of reading; theories of cultural production; utopian writing; literature and religion; the history of English studies; Matthew Arnold.

 Dr Melanie Bigold, BA (Manitoba), MA (Toronto), DPhil (Oxford).
 History of the book; manuscript culture; women’s writing and women’s literary history; philosophy, religion and literature in the long c18th; Enlightenment coteries; critical biography and afterlives.

 Professor Martin Coyle, BA PhD (Nottingham).
 Textual editing and the textual histories of Shakespeare’s plays as well as the other aspects of Shakespeare, including film.

 Professor Paul Goldman, BA (London), AMA FMA.
-Honorary Professor in CEIR, advisor on AHRB-funded CEIR project, A Web-Mounted Database of Mid-Victorian wood-engraved Illustration (DMVI); British book illustration during the Victorian period; antiquarian books.
+Honorary Professor in CEIR, advisor on AHRC-funded CEIR project, A Web-Mounted Database of Mid-Victorian wood-engraved Illustration (DMVI); British book illustration during the Victorian period; antiquarian books.

 Dr Anthony Mandal, BA (Dunelm), MA PhD (Wales).
-Jane Austen; Romantic literature; gothic fiction; bibliography and textual studies; history of the book and print culture; digitial humanities.
+Jane Austen; Robert Louis Stevenson; Romantic and Victorian literature; gothic fiction; bibliography and textual studies; history of the book and print culture; digitial humanities.